 i) if the EES cannot reserve the necessary resources while meeting the capability requirements of the existing registered EECs, the EES shall determine the EEC Context information stale and send a failure response with a corresponding cause as specified in clause 6.2.2.2.3.1; and

 ii) Otherwise the EES shall return the EEC registration information in the response message.
 The response message may include expiration time to indicate when the EEC registration will automatically expire.
 The response message may include a newly assigned EEC context ID.
 The URI of the created resource shall be returned in the "Location" HTTP header.
+If the EEC registration request contains AC Profile(s), and the EES determines that the requirements indicated in the AC profile(s) cannot be fulfilled for some of the AC profile(s), the EES shall include "unfulfilledAcProfs" attribute containing the list of ACIDs of such AC Profile(s) and appropriate reasons as specified in clause 6.2.5.2.2.

 The EEC stores the new EEC context ID and uses it when it registers with another EES.